Our Artistic Director

-Jane DeLoach Morison, Artistic Director of the Mountain Empire Children’s Choral Academy and Conductor of the East Tennessee Children’s Choir, Highlands Youth Ensemble, Da Capo Choir and Bella Voce received the Bachelor of Music Education (summa cum laude) from East Tennessee State University, and received the Master of Music degree from the University of North Carolina at Greensboro.
+Jane DeLoach Morison, Artistic Director of the Mountain Empire Children’s Choral Academy and Conductor of the East Tennessee Children’s Choir, Emory Virginia Children's Choir, Da Capo, and Highlands Youth Ensemble, received the Bachelor of Music Education (summa cum laude) from East Tennessee State University, and received the Master of Music degree from the University of North Carolina at Greensboro.
 She has also completed further study at L’académie de musique de Sion in Switzerland.

 A member of the American Choral Directors Association, Mrs. Morison also holds membership in the Music Teachers National Association, and the National Federation of Music Clubs.
 She currently serves as the Membership Chair for the Virginia chapter of the American Choral Directors Association.

-In recognition of her work in music education and the performing arts, Mrs. Morison was chosen in 2010 and 2012 to be honored by Minds Wide Open: Virginia Celebrates Women in the Arts.
+In recognition of her work in music education and the performing arts, Mrs. Morison was honored by Minds Wide Open: Virginia Celebrates Women in the Arts (2010), and Virginia Celebrates Children in the Arts (2012).

 MECCA Board Chair - Benjamin Dawson